HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

 <img src="../../../../assets/dx-leap-integration-siteareakeyword.png" alt="keyword property" width="400" height="800">

 8\.
 Inside the Site Area you created, create the Content based on your `Simple HTML - CT` content template.
-Click on the “Remove Workflow” button.
+If you do not want to use a workflow, select "Remove Workflow".
 For the HTML value, use the script below, replacing `{appId}` and `{formId}` with the appropriate values, depending on your app.
 The Launch link of your Leap app should have the details you need; refer to the pattern `sample-hostname.com/.../app/<appId>/launch/index.html?form=<formId>`, that is, your appId should come after the word "app" in your link, whereas the formId should come after "form=".
 ```
 <div id="[Plugin:ScriptPortletNamespace]leapDiv" style="width: 100%"></div>